dilanka-rathnasiri/blog/k8s_series/2_k8s_pods.md

 > cover image: Photo by <a href="https://unsplash.com/@ilangamuwa?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Nilantha Ilangamuwa</a> on <a href="https://unsplash.com/photos/ship-on-dock-near-shipping-containers-d3766qQNQIY?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

 In this article, we’ll talk about Kubernetes pods.
-We will discuss what they are, how they work, and why they’re essential in the Kubernetes ecosystem.
+We'll discuss what they are, how they work, and why they’re essential in the Kubernetes ecosystem.

 ## What are Kubernetes Objects?